 - Everyone Calls Him "Barkeep": The foreman, general manager, all three vice presidents and president are never given any names but are referred to by their titles.

 - Expressive Accessory: The foreman wears a button that mimics his facial expressions.

 - The Faceless: We never see the factory president's face.

 - False Dichotomy: The president argues that bears are not found in factories but in zoos and circuses.
 He dictates that since the bear is not in a zoo or a circus, he can't be a bear.
 The zoo bears even repeat and agree with this, arguing that the protagonist can't be a bear since he was not in the cage with the other bearsnote .

 - Hard Truth Aesop: Frank Tashlin stated the original book was supposed to be about how people will believe what they want to believe, even when hard evidence stating otherwise is right in front of their face.

 - Humans Are Morons: What else can be said about all the humans who stubbornly insist that the bear in front of them is human, when they can see otherwise.

 - Insane Troll Logic: How dense can the factory management be to believe that this bear is actually a man in a fur coat, needing a shave?
 See also False Dichotomy above.

 - Mister Big: The factory president is notably shorter than his subordinates.

-- Paper-Thin Disguise: It's implied that one reason everyone thought the bear was a silly man who needs a shave and wears a fur coat was because he was holding a coffee mug and had a cigarette in his mouth.
-Near the end of the cartoon, he notices he still has them and drops them in the snow before returning to his cave.
+- Paper-Thin Disguise: It is implied that one reason everyone thought the bear was a silly man, who needs a shave and wears a fur coat, was because he was holding a coffee mug and had a cigarette in his mouth.
+Near the end of the cartoon, he notices that he still has them.
+He drops them in the snow before returning to his cave.